 Fast forward two years later and I’m finally facing reality.
 I now know that it can take years (and multiple books) to actually get an agent and a book deal and that the real work begins once you’re published.
 This is not a sprint but a marathon, and if I really want to make it as an author, I have to invest time and have a lot of patience.
 I’m 41, and starting over at this age is really hard for me.
 That’s why self-care is so important for me right now.

 With all the changes happening, finding the time to write and work on my platform is not easy.
 To be able to handle it, I’ve been going back to what brought me here: yoga, meditation, and journaling.
 I need to find my center again and stay calm and optimistic.
 I have my ups and downs, but writing keeps me sane.
-I struggle mostly with finding balance.
+What I struggle most with is finding balance.
 How am I supposed to cook healthy meals, do yoga, meditate, write in my journal, take care of my baby, play with her, do the housework, plus spend time with my husband and do everything else?

 So, I came up with seven things to add to my self-care toolkit.
 I’m sure I’ll keep adding to this list as time goes by but these are the most important to me right now.
 I wanted to share my self-care plan with you so that I can hold myself accountable and maybe inspire you to come up with your own.

 Meditation is key for me so that I’m able to stay calm and take things as they happen.
 I probably won’t have time to do the 30-minute sessions I used to, but I can commit to meditating for at least five minutes every day.
-I can also meditate for a minute or two every chance I get.
+Also, I can also meditate for a minute or two every chance I get.

 I will also try to practice mindfulness, staying present throughout the day, not thinking about what I will do later or tomorrow.
 It’s really hard for me to focus since I’m always looking ahead, but staying present helps to really appreciate – and make the most of – every moment.